 Length: About 5 miles

-If you are in for some serious exercise, head to Turtlehead Peak Trail.
+If you are in for some challenge, head to Turtlehead Peak Trail.

 The trail begins at the Sandstone Quarry Trail and gains about 2,000 feet in elevation.
-To get to the peak, you will have to do some walking along the steep ledges with sheer drop-offs, so put on hiking shoes with a good grip.
+To get to the peak, you will have to do some walking along the steep ledges with sheer drop-offs, so put on hiking shoes with a good grip, and some layers, as it’s cooler at a higher elevation.

 PRO TIP: This is a not a hike for a rookie.
 If you are a new hiker, consider doing this trail with someone who is more experienced.